Action-Based Extensibility uses streamlined scripts of code within Cloud Assembly to automate extensibility actions.

-Action-Based Extensibility (ABX) provides a lightweight and flexible run-time engine interface where you can define small scriptable actions and configure them to initiate on particular events provided by the Event Broker Service (EBS).
+Action-Based Extensibility provides a lightweight and flexible run-time engine interface where you can define small scriptable actions and configure them to initiate on particular events provided by the Event Broker Service (EBS).

-A simple yet powerful alternative to vRealize Orchestrator workflows , using small and reusable scriptable actions, for lightweight integrations and customizations.
+An alternative to vRealize Orchestrator workflows , using small and reusable scriptable actions, for lightweight integrations and customizations.

 You can create extensibility actions by either writing a user-defined action script code or importing a predefined script code as a zip package.
-ABX supports both Node.js and Python run-time environments and relies on Amazon Web Services (AWS) Lambda.
+Action-Based Extensibility supports both Node.js and Python run-time environments and relies on Amazon Web Services (AWS) Lambda.
 Therefore, you must have an active subscription with IAM configuration, and AWS as an endpoint in Cloud Assembly.
 For information on getting started with AWS Lambda, see ABX: Serverless Extensibility of Cloud Assembly Services.